alexlazk/EpubChapterExtractor/README.md

-Here’s a README you can drop straight into your repo as `README.md` 👇

----

 # EPUB Chapter Extractor (GUI)

 A small Python tool that extracts **chapters from EPUB books** and saves each chapter as a separate `.txt` file.